+Each of Contractor’s CQI/Administration fee reimbursement claim requests for these quarterly time periods set out in this paragraph ii. of subsubsection Z.(2)(b) of this Contract shall not exceed $______, which amounts to not more than $______ in total reimbursement during the time period of _[insert date]_ through _[insert date]_.
+These quarterly CQI/Administration fee reimbursement amounts are included in the consideration set out in Section 2 [Consideration] of the Contract.
+Contractor’s claim forms for these quarterly time periods shall be accompanied by detailed documentation demonstrating expenses were warranted.
+Contractor’s claim forms and supporting documentation must be received by the DCS within 30 days of the end of the quarterly period for which the contractor is invoicing.

+AA.
+The Contractor must comply with all of the federal Social Security Act, Title V, § 511(c) (42 U.S.C. § 711(c)), as amended by the Bipartisan Budget Act of 2018 (P.L.
+115-123), MIECHV Program grant terms, conditions, restrictions on use of funds, time lines for use of funds, and any and all other requirements of the MIECHV Program in their most currently applicable form.

 2. Consideration.

 In accordance with and subject to the specifications set forth herein, in the exhibits attached hereto, and in Section 37 [Payments and Fiscal Requirements] of this Contract, and solely for its provision of the services described above herein, the State's payment to the Contractor for services will be based on the specified billable service components and unit rates that DCS has approved for the Contractor's provision of the services, as set forth in this Contract and in the exhibits hereto.
 The Contractor must expend any and all funds and payments it receives pursuant to this Contract in accordance with the terms of this Contract and any and all currently applicable HFI policies.

 B. The Contractor hereby agrees that all actual cost items and pass-through cost items related to or part of the services it provides pursuant to this Contract must be at reasonable rates and not above the prevailing market rates.

-C. expenses for travel (including transportation, mileage, per diem, and any other incidental expense) of the Contractor or any of its employees, in relation to the provision or performance of any services described in this Contract, are included in the unit rates specified herein.
-The State will not reimburse the Contractor separately for any travel expenses.
+C. Except for travel attributable to CQI activities as described in Section l.Z, all expenses for travel (including transportation, mileage, per diem, and any other incidental expense) of the Contractor or any of its employees, in relation to the provision or performance of any services described in this Contract, are included in the unit rates specified herein.
+The State will not reimburse the Contractor separately for any travel expenses other than those identified in Section l.Z.

 D. Total remuneration under this Contract shall not exceed $_____________.